fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 to properly debug it and locate the problem.
 In addition, `make` doesn't offer any solution for managing dependencies: you need to manually maintain them in order somehow, and that often leads to heavily outdated dependencies and inability to update them, unless you will do it constantly.

+### Reproducible builds

 Many other build systems were intended to simplify configuration files, make builds reproducible and improve performance of the builds.
 Also, different build systems tend to solve different problems faced by their developer.
 Gradle was initially created to make highly portable build environment, so any developer can have the same build output on any hardware used.
 Plus, Gradle developers strived to make dynamic build scripts, so you can write build logic right in your build config, and be sure that it will be executed in any environment.

 Huge library of built-in plugins allows you to start building right away, without spending much time on configuring builds.

+### Caching

 Important Gradle feature for Android devs is build cache support.
 It basically means that task won't be executed if its input files were not changed.
 Caching system is robust and you can be sure that it works just fine all the time.
 I've seen some developers don't trust Gradle caches and execute `clean` task on CI every build, increasing build times with no reason.
 For example, if your CI machine performs builds on different branches of you projects that have different version of the same library, builds will be executed correctly.
 Same goes for different Gradle versions.
 However, cleaning of caches is necessary to perform once in a while to ensure health of the build system.

+### Plugins

+Gradle Plugin system is great, because it allows you to automate project setup of your app for production, e.g. signing, API keys, localisation and eveything specific to your business.
+However, Gradle provides a lot of different ways to setup these things, thus devs often abuse these features